 Stick to your plan

 All of your hard work and planning is worth nothing if you go off script once you retire.
 Of course, if you’ve saved for a lavish post-retirement lifestyle and decide to enjoy something a little more modest, it will be to your benefit, but inflating your lifestyle and increasing the cost of living will burn through your savings quickly and leave you in a tight spot.
 This is why it's so important to be thorough and honest with yourself while establishing your retirement plan.

 Overspending is easy to do, and little expenses add up quickly over time.
 The best way to ensure your savings can provide the retirement lifestyle you planned for is to continue keeping track of your expenses.

 This includes sticking to a budget, but should also involve completing regular reviews of your finances and spending to catch any extra expenses.
 Even if you are careful to stick to your budget, extra costs can still crop up, they aren't always the result of irresponsible spending.
 Something as simple as a small increase to a monthly expense, a double charge for a bill, or a company failing to cancel a service you no longer use can easily go unnoticed but will add up fast and can take a big cut of your savings.

-There are a number of great, easy to use and free budgeting software that makes keeping track of your expenses easier than ever, such as Mint and You Need A Budget.
+There are a number of great, easy to use and free budgeting software that makes keeping track of your expenses easier than ever, such as Personal Capital, Mint and You Need A Budget.
 Both options provide tools that allow you to create and modify your custom budget, integration options for your accounts that provide accurately and up to date information on your finances with no additional effort, customizable alerts that flag bills and unusual transactions, financial projections, monthly reports, and more!